 We’ve invested over £115 million in our campuses in recent years.
 Cambridge benefitted from a major redevelopment in 2011, and in 2014 we completed work on our dedicated healthcare site on Young Street.
 It houses state-of-the-art clinical skills labs including mock hospital wards.
 Young Street is also home to our specialist Music Therapy Centre.
 In 2018, we opened a brand new Science Centre and a Law Clinic.

 Meanwhile, in Chelmsford we’ve embarked upon an ambitious programme of development.
 In 1995, Her Majesty The Queen opened the fittingly named Queen’s building, which is home to the University Library.
-It’s since been joined by (among others) our eye-catching Lord Ashcroft building; Sawyers Building with its SuperLabs; the Michael Salmon Building, which houses cutting-edge medical simulation suites; and The MedBIC, which offers labs, workshops and office space to small businesses in the medical and advanced engineering sectors.
-The most recent major development is our School of Medicine, which opened in September 2018, and is training the region's future doctors in purpose-built space featuring state-of-the-art skills facilities and an anatomy suite.
+It’s since been joined by (among others) our eye-catching Lord Ashcroft building; Sawyers Building with its SuperLabs; the Michael Salmon Building, which houses cutting-edge medical simulation suites; and Arise Chelmsford, which offers labs, workshops and office space to small businesses in the medical and advanced engineering sectors.
+The most recent major development is our School of Medicine, which opened in September 2018, and is training the region's future doctors in a purpose-built space featuring state-of-the-art skills facilities.

 As well as our four main campuses, we have a number of partner institutions in the UK and overseas, giving you the chance to study for an ARU qualification near to home.
 The first partnerships were formed in the early 1990s.